MattSegal/cams-war-links/README.md

 	- Only authorised users can edit/delete links (optional?)

 ### To Do - Improvements
-* Make the MYSQL db easier to deploy

 * Add Flask manager
     * Add automatic db backups
 * Add selenium regression tests